darylloh29/redeem-it/README.md

 Assumptions:

-1. Staff representative will always redeem gifts for the entire department
+1. A team representative will always redeem gifts for the entire team
 2. This programme is only intended for personal use

 ## How to use Redeem IT